artsy/artsy.github.io/_posts/2020-01-20-graphql-relay-windowed-pagination.markdown

 You start to realize that the cursor-based setup of a connection, along with a Relay pagination container, does not lend itself to this more traditional UI.
 For one thing, a user can arbitrarily 'jump' to any page by including a `?page=X` query param (typically).
-For another, the user can only actually see the current page of content, vs a feed.
+For another, the user can only actually see the current page of content, versus a feed.
 As you go to sleep and dream of REST, Rails controllers, [kaminari](https://github.com/kaminari/kaminari), [will_paginate](https://github.com/mislav/will_paginate), and a simpler time, you start to have a vision...